Mike111222/Awesome-Books/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project please give it a star.
+If you like this project, just reach out to me for more projects even better than this, and please give it a star ⭐️.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>